ShapeShifter499/calculator/README.md

-#This is my submission of the "calculator project" the first assignment of the Sacramento Ruby beginners meetup.
+#This is my submission of the "calculator" the first assignment of the Sacramento Ruby beginners meetup.

 ## Project